Sartre Studies International

 SSI Style Guides

-Sartre Studies International is published twice a year and in Association with the United Kingdom Society for Sartrean Studies (issue 1) and North American Sartre Society (issue 2).
+Sartre Studies International is published twice a year and in Association with the United Kingdom Sartre Society (issue 1) and North American Sartre Society (issue 2).

 Please consult the appropriate style guide for either UK submissions (comprehensive or abbreviated) or US submissions for the following conventions: Spelling and punctuation; the presentation of numbers and dates; the style for references.
 For requirements regarding display materials (illustrations, maps, photographs, figures, and tables), please refer to the style guide.